 So, Should You Lease A Car or Not?

-Leasing might be a great option for people who are looking for short-term lease, because it is cheaper than buying.
+Leasing might be a great option for people who are looking for short-term lease, because it is cheaper than buying, but also might be good if you live near where you work or go to school and don’t take the road trips often.
 If you are looking for 2+ years, then buying is the way to go.
 However, you can really make it a great investment if you keep it for much longer than your loan term, and if you keep it for 10+ years and the car performs great, pat your head and keep your head high because you have made a great financial move.
 Check out the secrets that car mechanics don’t want you to know.

 If there is one thing I want you to get from this post on buying vs leasing a vehicle for college students it is to make a smart financial move for yourself.
 Dealers do make great deal of money by leasing you a car and also by most likely charging you for wear and tear in the end, as well as them selling it after you trade it in for more profit.
 Get a car and actually own it, don’t take the route that majority of people get trapped in.